tuukkamattlar/next-website-flou/content/blogs.md

   fi: Blogit
   en: Blogs
 description:
-  fi: >-

-    Teemme jatkuvasti töitä uusien haasteiden kanssa.
-Osasta projekteistamme kirjoitamme myös lyhyitä blogitekstejä, joiden kautta toimintaamme ja osaamiseemme voi tutustua paremmin.
+  fi: Teemme jatkuvasti töitä uusien haasteiden kanssa.
+Osasta projekteistamme
+    kirjoitamme myös lyhyitä blogitekstejä, joiden kautta toimintaamme ja osaamiseemme voi tutustua paremmin.

-    Lisää
-  en: >-
-    We are constantly working on new challenges.
-We write blogposts from some of our projects, which offer a better look into our work and areas of expertise.
+  en: We are constantly working on new challenges.
+We write blogposts from some of
+    our projects, which offer a better look into our work and areas of expertise.

-    \

-    Another
 headerIMG: img/pexels-aleksejs-bergmanis-681335.jpg
 blogs:
   - img: img/pexels-inga-seliverstova-3243241.jpg